watcher64/osloginscreen/README.md

 Modded to correct the number of users vs HG users and Total number.
 Modded to ONLY show local regions in the region list, ignoring HG linked Regions.
-Modded theme to add a touch of transparency. (this can be seen here http://opensim.life/osloginscreen/)
+Modded theme to add a touch of transparency. (this can be seen here http://opensim.life/osloginscreen/) Modded to increase table width, so it does not "bounce".

 Removed the "fork me on github" corrner image, just for usability sake.